Mineral industry of Africa

-The mineral industry of Africa is the second-largest mineral industry in the world.
-Africa is the second largest continent, with 30.37 million square kilometre of land, which implies large quantities of resources.
-With a population of 1.4 billion living there.
-For many African countries, mineral exploration and production constitute significant parts of their economies and remain keys to economic growth.
-Africa is richly endowed with mineral reserves and ranks first in quantity of world reserves of bauxite, cobalt, industrial diamond, phosphate rock, platinum-group metals (PGM), vermiculite, and zirconium.
+The second-largest mineral industry in the world is the mineral industry of Africa, which implies large quantities of resources due to Africa being the second largest continent, with 30.37 million square kilometres of land.
+With a population of 1.4 billion, mineral exploration and production constitute significant parts of their economies for many African countries and remain keys to economic growth.

+Africa is richly endowed with mineral reserves and ranks first in quantity of world reserves for bauxite, cobalt, industrial diamond, phosphate rock, platinum-group metals (PGM), vermiculite, and zirconium.

-The Central African Mining and Exploration Company (CAMEC), one of Africa's primary mining enterprises, is criticized for its unregulated environmental impact and minimal social stewardship.
-In the spring of 2009, retired British cricket player Phil Edmonds' assets were seized by the United Kingdom's government due to CAMEC's illicit association with former self-appointed Zimbabwean President Robert Mugabe CAMEC recently sold 95.4% of its shares to the Eurasian Natural Resources Corporation.
-It is under restructuring and is no longer trading under the CAMEC brand.
+The Central African Mining and Exploration Company (CAMEC), one of Africa's primary mining enterprises, has faced criticisms for its unregulated environmental impact and minimal social stewardship.
+In the spring of 2009, retired British cricket player Phil Edmonds' assets were seized by the United Kingdom's government due to CAMEC's illicit association with former self-appointed Zimbabwean President Robert Mugabe.
+CAMEC underwent restructuring and sold 95.4% of its shares to the Eurasian Natural Resources Corporation.
+Consequently, it no longer operates under the CAMEC brand.